 His mother crochets these crosses, and he let me pick one out from a shoebox full of them.
 There are several of her crochet tapestries hanging on the walls, and several more in churches in the area.

 Next stop was Hye Meadow Winery.
-Not nearly as quaint and cozy, (looks like an event venue) but a very pretty place with much wide open space in the back, friendly people, and live music on the patio.
+Not nearly as quaint and cozy, but a very pretty place with much wide open space in the back, friendly people, and live music on the patio.

 Lots of big, shady oaks, too.
-The tastings were very pricey ($20 each!), so we elected to have a glass only, enjoyed out in the back.
+The tastings were pricey, so we elected to have a glass only, enjoyed out in the back.
 I had a nice Dolcetto, Hubby a Montepulciano.
-Good wine, but $13 a glass so we only had one.
-They have a decent wine club and look like a great place to hang out....we will visit again.
+They have a decent wine club and look like a great place to hang out - we will visit again.

 I so love big oaks and wide open spaces!

 Inside, I loved the lighting and the dimensional shiplap wall - in fact I really enjoyed everything about this place.
-We thought $15 a tasting was high, so the girl at the bar offered us a mini taste to compare two reds we were interested in.
+We had a mini taste to compare two reds we were interested in.
 Tempranillo won out.

-We took our bottle and some water (so hot out!) to a shady spot overlooking the vineyards and watched storm clouds move over the area.
-No rain, though.
+We took our bottle and some water to a shady spot overlooking the vineyards and watched storm clouds move past the area.

 Far off tables and chairs = perfect spot to sit and eat a brisket sammie picnic with your wine.
 We could have stayed in this neck of the woods - there are many more wineries to try - but it was getting late in the afternoon.